jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_chart_series_set_name.rs - A chart example demonstrating setting the
   chart series name.

+* doc_chart_series_set_overlap.rs - A example of setting the chart series gap and overlap.
+Note that it only needs to be applied to one of the series in the chart.

 * doc_chart_series_set_values.rs - A chart example demonstrating setting
   the chart series values.